cloke/peel/README.md

 - [ ] Show upstream has changes

 ### Push
+- [ ] Push locks up the UI.
+Needs a status indicator and ensure task is on background thread.
 - [ ] We can't just do git push "main" it would need to be git push "origin main". "branch -la provides better detail"

 ### Conflicts